lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 **Smooth the Triangle Vertices**

-This filter uses Laplacian smoothing described in "Mesh Smoothing" on page350 to adjust triangle vertices as an "average" of neighboring vertices.
+This filter uses Laplacian smoothing described in ["Mesh Smoothing"](/VTKBook/09Chapter9/#mesh-smoothing) in [Chapter 9](/VTKBook/09Chapter9) to adjust triangle vertices as an "average" of neighboring vertices.
 Typically, the movement will be less than a voxel.

 Of course we have already smoothed the image data with a Gaussian kernel so this step may not give much improvement; however, models that are heavily decimated can sometimes be improved with additional polygonal smoothing.